 Invisible fences for dogs are low-cost, flexible electric barriers that use a battery-powered collar to administer an electric shock to keep dogs from crossing property lines.
-If someone recently moved to a home without a fenced-in yard or chose to adopt a dog and their home does not already have a boundary to keep a dog on the property, they might consider electric dog fences as a way to keep their dog from straying and getting hurt.
+If someone recently moved to a home without a fenced-in yard or chose to adopt a dog and their home does not already have a boundary to keep a dog on the property, they might consider a Temporary Dog Fence as a way to keep their dog from straying and getting hurt.

 It is critical to keep one’s dog on the property because many cities have rules prohibiting dogs from roaming freely, and one would not want their dog to go lost or injured.
 The difficulty is that traditional fences are frequently expensive, subject to municipal regulations, unsightly, and ineffective for dogs that can dig under or leap over them.
 That is, a wireless dog fence is practical.